shama/atlaspack/README.md

 ```

 ## release history
+* 0.2.3 - Add tilepad property to help with mipmapping.
 * 0.2.2 - Ability to get and set JSON key.
 * 0.2.1 - Add uv method for uv coordinates.
 * 0.2.0 - Add expand and index methods.